 The most popular form of pork in the early 1900s was tonkatsu, by the way originally fried in animal fat according to an 1895 cookbook (butter according to that recipe but probably lard before that early period of Westernization).
 “Several dedicated tonkatsu restaurants cropped up around the 1920s to ’40s, with even more opening in the ’50s and ’60s, after World War II — the big boom period for tonkatsu. […] During the Great Depression of the 1930s, a piece of tonkatsu, which could be bought freshly cooked from the butcher, became the ultimate affordable payday treat for the poor working class.
 The position of tonkatsu as everyman food was firmly established.”
 This pork-heavy diet was what most Japanese were eating prior to World War II, but it wouldn’t survive the conflict when food deprivation came to afflict the population long afterwards.

 The arrival of American soldiers entrenched the change in foodways — in Contemporary Colonialism, Riri Shibata writes that, “For the first few years after the war, in Okinawa, people were dependent on American military for food, clothing, shelter, and work.
 Unlike the vast majority of postwar Japanese, whose principal contact with American soldiers had been restricted to public spaces, those on the island of Okinawa virtually lived with the American occupiers until their release from the camps.
 They ate Spam, biscuits, dried ice cream, and other food products.
 Provisions were not always sufficient, and Okinawans were restricted from moving freely about their island until March 1947, two years after the American Troops first set foot on Okinawa.”
-If anything was healthy at all about the diet during and after the war, it was the caloric restriction.
+If anything was healthy at all about the diet during and right after the war, it was the caloric restriction.
 Combined with a highly nutritious diet in their pre-war childhoods and young adulthood, the post-war caloric restriction arguably would have had a healthy impact on the older Okinawans.
 Yet this same caloric restriction, in its malnourishment, would have been devastating to the health of anyone who grew up during the war and post-war period.
-Indeed, later generations don’t show any evidence of health and long life.
+Indeed, later generations don’t show any evidence of similar health and long life.

+So, a temporary decrease of animal foods during the war period and shortly after didn’t cause any harm for older Okinawans; and the intake of animal foods apparently began to quickly rebound, whether or not it ever returned to the higher levels of the past.
 This was part of other changes as well.
 Everything about Okinawan society had been devastated by war and transformed by occupation.
 Their once strong communities were eliminated when the population was put into camps.
 The earlier Okinawans experienced what is known as the Roseto effect.
 Their traditional values were the opposite of individualistic prestige and competitive materialism.
 This was seen in the importance of pigs to their communities where sharing of meat was a communal activity, as part of a gift economy.
 Some of the Roseto effect has carried over, at least in the elderly who experienced it earlier in their lives and so have continued to benefit from this influence that shaped them.
 Elderly Okinawans are healthier and remain more physically active, including group exercises that have long been part of their culture.
 Yet despite worsening health outcomes, the younger generations in Okinawa are better off than in many other places that have been far worse hit by industrialization and modernization.
 Okinawan culture remains a positive force — in The Mountain of Youth, Jocelyn Catenacci writes: